calebyhan/orbit/docs/02-architecture/dataflow.md

 Defines the end‑to‑end dataflow for each modality from **source → ingest → preprocess → curated → features** and the time rules that guarantee point‑in‑time correctness.

+This repository assumes a central, shared Parquet data lake (under `data/`) hosted on a central Ubuntu host.
+Developers and agents work in per-user userspaces (a personal workspace on the same host) and access the shared data lake from there.
+Access to the host is via a secure Tailscale connection to the Ubuntu machine.

 ---

 ## 1) Prices (Stooq)